miconda/vim-extensions/plugin/kamailio/README.md

   * complete content for dictionaries
   * duplicate function records not to include the prototype of parameters (can save time when knowing what to type for parameters)
+  * move the type of parameters to description (or add extra such record)

 Contributions
 -------------